sp3p3x/bi0s_stats/README.md

 2) Make the changes
 3) Send a PR
 ```

+## TODO
+ - Show bi0sctf rating in team stats (currently the bi0sctf weight is hardcoded url)
+ 	- current and future weights
+ 	- points recieved from bi0sctf
+ - Show previous year ranking in the "CTFs we played" section.
+ - Create builds for other platforms like web, mac, ios etc.

 *PS.
 The codebase is kinda wack and heavily unoptimised since it was cooked over a few overnights*